ostephagus/NEAProjectCode/README.md

 The CPU Backend is the first part of the project, allowing me to get to grips with C++, and is mostly the same as the code in the Griebels Book. **DONE**

 ## GPU Backend
-The GPU Backend is the evolution of the CPU Backend to work on a GPU, using parallelisation and SIMD (Single-Instruction Multiple-Data) for greater processing efficiency. **INDEV**
+The GPU Backend is the evolution of the CPU Backend to work on a GPU, using parallelisation and SIMD (Single-Instruction Multiple-Data) for greater processing efficiency. **DONE**

 ## UI
 The UI is written in C# using the WPF library and provides a GUI for the project. **INDEV**